Powerful post from Life of an El Paso Woman

 In fact, my alternates will unite out of love for someone.

-I recall a set of interesting questions I got when I won a Leibster award in 2014.
+I got a set of interesting questions when I won a Leibster award in 2014.

-Here is how I would answer some of those questions today.
+Here is how I would answer those questions today.

 Why did you start blogging?